 Looking out a nearby window, Kiera’s heart sank when she spotted a group of around hundred city guard surrounding the building.
 The first half stood with their spears and round shields at the ready, while the other formed rows and weaved between their comrades, aiming their crossbows right at the building.
-No doubt there were even more guardsmen circling the building.
+No doubt there was even more guardsmen circling the building.

 Stepping next to her and seeing their predicament for himself, Aaron let out a long, frustrated groan, “That’s just great.
 You won’t be able to fly us out of here with those bastards ready to snipe you down.”

 “Well, shit.”
 Val swore, stepping up to get a look for herself.

 “And we can’t just try to take them out head on.
 With this building in the way, they won’t have any concerns about missing us and hitting their buddies.” added Aaron added as he and the monsters stepped back from the window before any of the guards had taken notice of them.

 “I wouldn’t be able to fly us very far anyway.
 You, all your gear and supplies, and Valerie’s combined weight is just too much for more than a few meters.”

 “Well, how do we get outta here?”
 Val asked, nervously bouncing from one foot to the other, “Damn, we didn’t plan this far ahead!”

 “Ah!
 I have a plan… why don’t you think they’re trying to rush in or burn the building down?”
 Kiera said.

 “Hmm… of course.
 There must still be more people in here.”
 Aaron figured.